mirceaulinic/mirceaulinic.github.io/_posts/2019-01-09-do-we-need-network-automation.md

 Waiting for the "best" tool to be built
 =======================================

 Are you waiting for them to build themselves?
-Knock-knock, this is not science-fiction, this is real life here.
 WE build the tools, and by _we_ I'm including you too.

 Besides: there's no such thing as "best" tool - there are simply tools that are good to solve a particular set of challenges, and others that perfectly resolve